The Honorable Michael M. Cabonargi

-From 2000 to 2002, Commissioner Cabonargi served as law clerk to United States District Court Judge William J. Hibbler in Chicago.
-During his clerkship, he initiated and helped to establish the court's first help desk for pro se (self-represented) litigants, for which he received the Award for Excellence in Public Interest Service from the Federal Bar Association and the U.S. District Court in 2005.
+Prior to joining the SEC, Commissioner Cabonargi was an attorney in private practice with a concentration in complex commercial and regulatory litigation.
+Prior to entering private practice, Commissioner Cabonargi served as a law clerk to U.S. District Court Judge William J. Hibbler in Chicago.
+During his clerkship, Commissioner Cabonargi initiated and helped to establish the court's first help desk for pro se litigants, for which he received the Award for Excellence in Public Interest Service from the Federal Bar Association and the U.S. District Court.